AI4Finance-Foundation/FinRL-Meta/README.md

 We employ a training-testing-trading pipeline.
 First, a DRL agent is trained in a training dataset and fine-tuned (adjusting hyperparameters) in a testing dataset.
 Then, backtest the agent (on historical dataset), or depoy in a paper/live trading market.

-This pipeline address the **information leakage problem** by separating the training/testing-trading preriods.
+This pipeline address the **information leakage problem** by separating the training/testing and trading periods.

 Such a unified pipeline also allows fair comparisons among different algorithms.